apache/spark/BREEZE.rst

 Preparing provider readme files is part of the release procedure by the release managers and it is described in detail in `dev <dev/README.md>`_ .

-You can prepare provider packages - by default regular provider packages are prepared, but with ``--backport`` flag you can prepare backport packages.

 The packages are prepared in ``dist`` folder.
 Note, that this command cleans up the ``dist`` folder before running, so you should run it before generating airflow package below as it will be removed.